|

 Build a reference to the element of the vector VECT.
 Function returns either the element itself, either BIT_FIELD_REF, or an ARRAY_REF expression.
 GSI is required to insert temporary variables while building a refernece to the element of the vector VECT.
 PTMPVEC is a pointer to the temporary variable for caching purposes.
 In case when PTMPVEC is NULL new temporary variable will be created.

-Given that we're about to compute a binary modulus, we don't care about the high bits of the value.
+we don't care about the high bits of the value.
+When lowering a vector statement sequence do some easy

 |